Pivok7/makker/README.md

-Easily create templates for c, c++ and zig
+My personal template manager for c, c++, zig, and nix